silas/swagger-framework/README.md

 Swagger Framework is a module for creating [Swagger Specification][spec] validated web resources using the standard Node HTTP request listener interface.

-It validates and normalizes incoming requests, validates your Swagger Specification, and generates the documentation endpoint.
+It validates and normalizes incoming requests, validates Swagger Specification, and generates the documentation endpoints.

  * [Documentation](#documentation)
  * [Example](#example)